-Additional investigation will be conducted for various sumps and subsurface anomalies identified previously as well as anomalies identified during the Phase 1 activities.
+Additional investigation will be conducted for various sumps and subsurface anomalies identified previously as well as anomalies identified during the Phase 1 activities as shown on Figure 2-4 within Appendix 2.
 This work may include a series of slab cores to identify and measure existing sumps or voids beneath existing slabs.